matthewdm0816/BridgeQA/README.md

-# BridgeQA: Bridging the Gap between 2D and 3D Visual Question Answering: A Fusion Approach for 3D VQA
+# Official codebase for _BridgeQA: Bridging the Gap between 2D and 3D Visual Question Answering: A Fusion Approach for 3D VQA_.

 ## Acknowledgements
 We would like to thank [facebookresearch/votenet](https://github.com/facebookresearch/votenet) for the 3D object detection, [daveredrum/ScanRefer](https://github.com/daveredrum/ScanRefer) for the 3D localization codebase and [ScanQA](https://github.com/ATR-DBI/ScanQA/) for 3D question answering codebase.